jtranberg/forkThis/README.md

 ### Description practice

-Create a description and fill it in here.
+learning to type as you go

 ## Languages used

 What languages were used for this repo:
-List them
+List them.....git bash

 ### Known Bugs

 Are there any?
-If so what are they?
+If so what are they? none to date
 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was used great worg
 * Inspiration
 * etc